-Section 78 of the Act requires an insurer to appoint an actuary.
-Section 158(1) of the Act requires an insurer carrying on long-term insurance business to cause its Appointed Actuary ("AA") to value its policy liabilities and other actuarial liabilities, as at the end of each financial year.
-The valuation must be conducted in accordance with Regulations under the Act and standards of accepted actuarial practice with such changes as may be determined by the Central Bank.
-Pursuant to sections 145(1)(d) and 158(1)(b) of the Act, the results must be submitted to the Inspector of Financial Institutions ("IOFI") using the form set out herein.
+Section 78 of the Act requires an insurer to appoint an actuary and sets out certain procedures relating to the appointment.
+Section 158(1) (a) of the Act requires an insurer carrying on long-term insurance business to cause its Appointed Actuary ("AA") to (i) make a valuation of its policy liabilities and other actuarial liabilities, as at the end of each financial year and (ii) to prepare an actuarial report ("AAR").
+Section 145(2) of the Act requires an insurer carrying out long-term insurance business to include with its audited returns a certificate signed by its AA.